btcpayserver/btcpayserver-doc/docs/LocalDevelopment.md

 dotnet test
 ```

-The concept of `launch profile` does not apply for tests, but the concept build configuration do, for example if I want to run tests on the Release build:
+The concept of `launch profile` does not apply for tests, but the concept of build configuration does.
+For example, if I want to run tests on the Release build:

 ```bash
 dotnet test -c Release